elonen/clapshot/README.md

 and reply to each other's comments.
 Videos are stored on disk as files, while metadata and comments go to an Sqlite 3.5+ database file.

-Version 0.4.0 has _collaborative review sessions_, where playback controls and drawings are mirrored in real-time to all participants.
+Clapshot supports _collaborative review sessions_, where playback controls and drawings are mirrored in real-time to all participants.
 It's meant to supplement remote video conferences such as Google Meets that don't play video well over screen sharing.
 Click the "head plus" icon in page header to start it.